123456789_123456789_123456789_123456789_123456789_

 end

-A has_and_belongs_to_many association creates a direct many-to-many connection with another model, with no intervening model.
+A has_and_belongs_to_many association creates a direct many-to-many relationship with another model, with no intervening model.
 This association indicates that each instance of the declaring model refers to zero or more instances of another model.
-For example, if your application includes assemblies and parts, with each assembly having many parts and each part appearing in many assemblies, you could declare the models this way:

 class Assembly < ApplicationRecord